3dem/relion-documents/source/SPA_tutorial/Flexibility.rst

 Visualising the deformations
 ----------------------------

-On our, relatively old, 1080 GPU, estimating the deformations took xxx hours.
+On our, relatively old, 1080 GPU, estimating the deformations took less than onehour and a half.
 To visualise the flexibility in the beta-galactosidase complex, we use a continuation of the :jobtype:`DynaMight flexibility` job, where on the :guitab:`Tasks` tab we set:

 :Checkpoint file:: DynaMight/job034/forward_deformations/checkpoints/checkpoint\_final.pth